CBSE Class 9 Science Notes on Tissues: Download PDF Here

 To know more about Tissues, visit here.

 Plant tissues are of various types and they are made up of similar types of cells.
-They are different from animal tissues since there are several differences between the animal and plant cell.
+They are different from animal tissues since there are several differences between animal and plant cells.
+Meristematic tissues and permanent tissues are the two types of plant tissues.

 Animal tissues are made up of animal cells.
 These tissues are usually not rigid since the cells do not have cell walls.